SCPR/static-projects/maps/2016-san-gabriel-complex-fire-smoke/README.md

 ###Making a GIF from the US Forest Service's smoke projections
-The United States Forest Service projects the future path of smoke—which can be important information during fire season.
+The United States Forest Service projects the future path of smoke – which can be important information during fire season.
 The agency's model, known as the BlueSky Modeling Framework, incorporates information about fires, fuel loadings, consumption, emissions, plume height and smoke trajectory.

 While only projections ([read more about the project here](http://viewer.smoke.airfire.org/run/standard/CANSAC-2km/2016062400/)), the 'runs' are a neat visual tool and are regularly updated.